|

 parishes without much publicity.
 They were (sometimes) required to take

 a period of seclusion, retreat or therapy which was neither long nor arduous.
+This willingness to conceal from public view

 the weaknesses, shortcomings and even criminal behaviour of community